 Need to Go All Green Right Now?

 Nope!
-If you start looking at green beauty, you’ll start to see that the prices can be higher than what you’re used to.
+If you start looking at non toxic makeup brands and skincare, you’ll start to see that the prices can be higher than what you’re used to.
 There are actually a number of less expensive brands that are great (W3LL People and Weleda are both widely available and less expensive), but generally prices are a bit higher.